 The principle of least privilege must be applied when creating new objects and roles, setting access permissions, and accessing other systems.

-Systems should usually have a set of roles with different levels of privilege for accessing resources.
+Systems should have a set of roles with different levels of privilege to access resources.
 Users and applications should always have a role with the minimum level of privilege required to execute their functions.
 A violation of this may become a new vulnerability or leverage for causing a greater impact when exploiting other vulnerabilities.

 CAPEC-17: Using Malicious Files.
 An attack of this type exploits a system’s configuration that allows an attacker to either directly access an executable file, for example through shell access; or in a possible worst case allows an attacker to upload a file and then execute it.

 CAPEC-23: File Content Injection.
 An attack of this type exploits the host’s trust in executing remote content, including binary files.
 The files are poisoned with a malicious payload (targeting the file systems accessible by the target software) by the adversary and may be passed through standard channels such as via email, and standard web content like PDF and multimedia files.